Owaisjaved/Github-Repo-Searching-Filter/README.md

 [3] View Repositories (Redirect to Repo URL)

 ## Feedback
-This Was a fun task and I learn some new Things While Doing,.\
+This Was a fun task and I learn some new Things While Doing it\
-I Only Knew About Graphql but never implemented/Used this query Language but Know .\
+I Only Knew About GraphQl but never implemented/Used this query Language but Know \
-I knew how useful it is..\
+I knew how useful it is.\
-Thank You for giving me this opportunity.\
+Thank You for giving me this opportunity